 How to Write a C Paper

-4. Including a thesis statement or otherwise clearly identifying your focus in the introduction can be a dangerous move," wrote the very snide 2016 me.
-But I really have seen many intros that end by identifying three loosely connected aspects of your topic, each of which could be the focus of a book series.
+4. "Including a thesis statement or otherwise clearly identifying your focus in the introduction can be a dangerous move," wrote the very snide 2016 me.
+But I really have seen many intros that end by identifying three loosely connected aspects of some mundane thing, each of which could be the focus of a book series.
 When a paper starts like that, it's very hard to imagine anything purposeful or interesting coming thereafter.

 5. Cite exclusively from PETA, Yahoo!
 News, and your uncle's friend's blog that's not actually up yet but will be soon.
 I questioned the veracity of some of one student's sources.
 He was positively quoting the source via the snippet included on a fact checking webpage debunking what was said in the snippet.
 I sat there in a computer lab sort of dumbfounded, both of us looking at a Snopes article.
 What should I have asked?
 Why would you say something is true when you know it is false?
 It may come from a presumption that authenticity is arbitrary.
 But the more typical route to a grade higher than C is authentic investment in one's own writing.

 6. I'm pretty sure A papers at least sometimes quote without signal phrases.
 “100% of teenagers are under twenty” (Smith & Patel).
 But they're missed sometimes, and in C papers, quite often, the relevance of the quote to the preceding and following sentences is indiscernible.